Quarterly Statistics

 Opinions and Observations

 What do Park City agents see coming in the next few months?
-Here are a few observations about the important market results that point the way, coming from those with their fingers on the pulse of the market.
+Here are a few observations about the important market results that point the way, coming from those agents on the front lines.

 Comparing Market Segments year over year: